wojciechh-kainos/tdp-recruitment/README.md

 For local development the database server is required to be running on default PostgreSQL port **5432** and have a a **tdprecruitment** database owned by **tdp** user identified by password **tdp**.
 These are the defaults configured in [app_config.yml](src/main/resources/app_config.yml)

-## Usage and maintenance essentials
+## Development and maintenance essentials

 ### Installing Node.js's command line utilities